The Deepdene Trail

 The Museum is pleased to be working in partnership with the Council to support this significant heritage project.
 The project will run for two years and engage the local community in various activities and resources.

 We are offering guided walks around the Deepdene Trail during the year.
-Tickets can be booked below.
+Tickets are £4.00 (under 12’s free) and can be booked below.
 Well behaved dogs on leads are very welcome on these walks.
 Hot drinks and snacks are available from Dorking Golf Club at the end of the walk.

 We also organise group walks, please fill in the booking form here, and a member of the walks team will be in touch.